 |Leek||If attached to Farfetch'd or Sirfetch'd, Critical Hit ratio rises|

 There is also one special ability that doubles the Critical Hit ratio stage (If normally 1 it becomes 2, if normally 2 it becomes 4).
 This ability is Super Luck and is only known by Murkrow, Honchkrow, Absol, Tranquill and Unfezant and with Togepi, Togetic and Togekiss getting it as their Hidden Ability.
 This is the only way to get a stage 5 percentage, by having them with Super Luck, using a move such as Slash and holding a Razor Claw or Scope Lens.
 The ability Merciless, known by Mareanie and Toxapex, will make it so their moves will always land a Critical Hit on a Poisoned opponent.

-Finally, there are two moves which have a Critical Hit ratio of 7 allowing for a 100% Critical Hit ratio.
+Finally, there are four moves which have a Critical Hit ratio of 7 allowing for a 100% Critical Hit ratio.
 These moves, barring any abilities or moves preventing it, will always result in a Critical Hit.